khianvictorycalderon/React-Components-Templates/README.md

   - **`Alt`**: The alternative text for the image.
   - **`Onclick`**: A callback function triggered when the image is clicked.

+## Banner

+A reusable `Banner` component built with TypeScript and React, designed to display a customizable banner with an image background, title, and description.

+### `BannerProps`

+- **`BackgroundImage`**: A string representing the URL of the background image for the banner.
+- **`Title`**: A string representing the title text that will be displayed on the banner.
+- **`Description`**: A `React.ReactNode` representing the description content that will be displayed beneath the title.
+This can be text, JSX elements, or other React components.

 ## Footer

 A reusable `Footer` component built with TypeScript and React for creating a customizable footer with support for styling, social media links, and additional information.